Skip to main content

 Step 4: Consider prepaid or company credit cards

-Let’s talk about why prepaid or company credit cards can be a game-changer for managing out-of-pocket expenses.
+Let’s talk about why prepaid or company credit cards can be a game-changer for managing out of pocket expenses.

 Here’s the thing: paying for work-related stuff with your own money can get messy.
 You’re dipping into your personal funds, trying to remember what needs reimbursement, and it can take forever to reconcile everything.
 That’s where prepaid or company credit cards come in.